fontis/fontis_newzealand/README.md

 Fontis New Zealand
 ==================

+**Note:** This extension is **abandoned** and no longer maintained.
+It only supports Magento 1 and we have no plans to undertake development of a Magento 2 version.

 Extension which provides basic information for Magento stores in New Zealand.

-Further documentation is available from the [Fontis New Zealand extension](https://www.fontis.com.au/new-zealand-magento-extension) page on our website.